ros2/rmw_connextdds/README.md

 it improves interoperability with DDS applications by avoiding mangling the names of data type members.

-*The repository is still undergoing stabilization, and some remaining active development (e.g. DDS Security).
+*The repository is still undergoing stabilization, with some features still in active development.
 Please consider reporting any [issue](https://github.com/rticommunity/rmw_connextdds/issues) that you may experience, while monitoring the repository for frequent updates.*